Skip to content

 The Moving2Canada community is a trusted group of newcomers and experts who share reliable, up-to-date information to support each other through the immigration journey.
 As a subscriber, you’ll join thousands of others who receive timely, relevant content tailored to each stage of the IEC process.

-Unlike Australia and Finland, the UK has not negotiated an unlimited quota for IEC participants.
-This means that there is a maximum number of UK citizens who will be selected to participate in the IEC working holiday permits each year – and, given that it’s a lottery system, you may miss out on getting an invitation.
+There is an annual quota of UK citizens who will be selected to participate in the IEC working holiday permits, and, given that it’s a lottery system, you may miss out on getting an invitation.

 The best way to maximize your chances of receiving an invitation is to get in the IEC pool very early.
 The season often opens in December, with the first round of invitations taking place in January of each year.
 These early rounds are usually huge, with invitation rounds getting smaller (and your odds of receiving an invitation dropping) throughout the year.

-While the paperwork requirements for IEC aren’t too extensive, it’s best to get your required documents before receiving an invitation to apply.
-This is because you only have ten days to decide if you’re going to accept your invitation to apply and, if so, you will have twenty days to apply online for your permit.
+It’s best to get your required documents before receiving an invitation to apply.
+This is because you only have ten days to decide if you’re going to accept your invitation to apply.
+If so, you will have twenty days to apply online for your permit.
+Which is a pretty tight timeline.

 There are a number of online forums and communities discussing IEC-related topics, and they are a wealth of practical information.